 Criteria JORC Code Explanation Commentary Flood Management, Inclement Weather and Traffic Management Plans existing for the operation to minimise the risks of environmental impacts.
 Standard Operating Procedures for the transfer of hazardous materials and restocking of Dangerous Goods existing on site to mitigate the risk of these materials entering the environment.
 HGO HGO operates under and in compliance with a number of operating environmental plans, which cover its environmental impacts and outputs as well as reporting guidelines / frequencies.
 Various Reserve inventories do not have current DMP / DWER licenses - though there are no abnormal conditions / factors associated with these assets which the competent person sees as potentially threatening to the particular project.
 The operation is frequently inspected by the regulatory authorities of DMP and DWER with continual feedback on environmental best practice and reporting results.
 Flood Management, Inclement Weather and Traffic Management Plans existing for the operation to minimise the risks of environmental impacts.
 Standard Operating Procedures for the transfer of hazardous materials and restocking of Dangerous Goods existing on site to mitigate the risk of these materials entering the environment.
 MGO MGO operates under and in compliance with a number of operating environmental plans, which cover its environmental impacts and outputs as well as reporting guidelines / frequencies.
 Various Reserve inventories do not have current DMP / DWER licenses - though there are no abnormal conditions / factors associated with these assets which the competent person sees as potentially threatening to the particular project.
 The operation is frequently inspected by the regulatory authorities of DMP and DWER with continual feedback on environmental best practice and reporting results.
 Flood Management, Inclement Weather and Traffic Management Plans existing for the operation to minimise the risks of environmental impacts.
 Standard Operating Procedures for the transfer of hazardous materials and restocking of Dangerous Goods existing on site to mitigate the risk of these materials entering the environment.
-Infrastructure The existence of appropriate infrastructure: availability of land for plant development, power, water, transportation (particularly for bulk commodities), labour, accommodation; or the ease with which the infrastructure can be provided or accessed. of underground infrastructure, major electrical, ventilation and pumping networks.
+Infrastructure The existence of appropriate infrastructure: availability of land for вно plant development, power, water, transportation (particularly for bulk commodities), labour, accommodation; or the ease with which the infractructure can be provided or accessed.
+BHO is currently active and have substantial infrastructure in place including a large amount of underground infrastructure, major electrical, ventilation and pumping networks. infrastructure can be provided or accessed.
 Airstrip facilities are available at nearby Kambalda.
 CGO CGO has an operating plant and tailings storage facility, along with extensive mechanical and electrical maintenance facilities.
 The site also includes existing administration buildings as well as a 250-man accommodation camp facility.
 Power is provided by onsite diesel generation, with potable water sourced from nearby bore